Caernarfon: Sport

 Caernarfon Town F.C.
 (Clwb Pêl Droed Tref Caernarfon) is a Welsh football club based in the town, which currently plays in the Cymru Premier, the top level for football in Wales.
 The club is nicknamed "the Canaries" because of its yellow and green strip.
 Caernarfon Town plays at The Oval which has a capacity of 3000 people and 250 seated people.

 Culture

 Caernarfon hosted the National Eisteddfod in 1862, 1894, 1906, 1921, 1935, 1959 and 1979.
 Unofficial National Eisteddfod events were also held there in 1877 and 1880.
 Caernarfon also hosted the 30th annual Celtic Media Festival in March 2009.
 Cultural destinations include Galeri and Oriel Pendeitsh.
-Galeri is a creative enterprise centre that houses a gallery, a concert hall, a cinema, a number of companies, and a range of other creative and cultural spaces.
+Galeri, which opened in 2004, is a creative enterprise centre that houses a gallery, a concert hall, a cinema, a number of companies, and a range of other creative and cultural spaces.
 Oriel Pendeitsh is a ground-floor exhibition space adjoining the Tourist Information Centre opposite Caernarfon Castle.
 The gallery has a varied and changing programme of exhibitions throughout the year.